Mead Magic: Magical Properties of Mead

 With its crisp, tart berry flavor, this was definitely my favorite of the two, and makes a wonderful choice for enjoying through the holidays (I am definitely sipping this one for Capricorn season!).

-Part of enjoying craft beverages to me, is fresh and natural flavors.
-And as someone who has worked deeply in the spirits industry for a distillery, I know how rare it is to find brands that are actually as “craft” and fresh as they claim to be.
+In my opinion, part of enjoying craft beverages is fresh and natural flavors.
+As someone who has worked deeply in the spirits industry for a distillery, I know how rare it is to find brands that are actually as “craft” and fresh as they claim to be.
 So, I was pleasantly surprised to find that Moonlight Meadery not only sources locally, but also doesn’t add things like sulfites or manufactured flavoring into their mead.
-This is really great for enjoying not only the authentic flavor of mead, but really sipping in that mead magic and the profile of theingredients.
+This is really great for enjoying not only the authentic flavor of mead, but really sipping in that mead magic and the profile of the ingredients.

-Have you tried mead before?
+So, have you tried mead before?
 I would love to know!
-And I definitely have some mead cocktails on the way, so stay tuned.

 Sources